 pain (sacroiliac), facet pain, hyperlordosis, swayback, tilted pelvis,

-spondylolisthesis (anterolisthesis and retrolisthesis), pars, the bad posture of leaning back during pregnancy,
+spondylolisthesis (anterolisthesis and retrolisthesis), pars, some kinds of stenosis, the bad posture of leaning back during pregnancy,

 mystery low back pain, and some lower body impingement syndromes